Work Stress Unraveled

 Workload & Time Pressure

-Prioritize tasks based on urgency and importance, focusing on the most critical items first.
+Prioritize tasks based on urgency and importance.

 Establish realistic deadlines and communicate them with your manager or team.